 You can start by integrating party rental software into your website to make managing your bookings easier.
 In the long run, investing in software that is made specifically for renting will ensure that you can have a real-time inventory management tool that will help avoid double-bookings, have inventory-related analytics, offer your customers the option to pay in advance, set up deposits to prevent monetary loss, and so on.

 You'll need to plan your marketing efforts and advertising strategies to get your business off the ground and running.
 Party rental businesses can take several approaches here, but below, you'll get some ideas of the most cost-effective tactics to acquire new customers.

-Pay-per-click (PPC) ads are a great and cost-effective way for small businesses to promote their products and services.
+Pay-per-click (PPC) ads are a great and cost-effective way for small businesses to promote their products and services and acquire new customers.
 With a little effort, you get a massive reach, and the best part is that you don't need to spend a ton of money to get great results.

 Different ad platforms offer various possibilities to reach your customers when and where they are ready to do business with your company.
 These platforms use their knowledge of your audience's demographics, interests, and geographical location to deliver your ads to the people they think are the most interested in your products and services.